 Part Two of The Ego and Its Own is forward-looking, in that it is concerned with the egoistic future rather than the ancient or modern worlds, and positive, in that it aims to establish the possibility that Stirner's contemporaries could escape the tyranny of religion.

 Stirner's account of the developing historical relationship between the individual and society is advanced in a series of parallels which are designed to portray egoism as the embodiment of a more advanced civilisation.
-At one point, he neatly inverts the terms of a familiar progression (rehearsed by countless early modern political thinkers) from a state of nature to civil society.
+At one point, he takes the familiar idea of a social contract (rehearsed by countless early modern political thinkers), in which progress consists of a move from an individualistic state of nature to a communal civil society, and neatly inverts it.
 It is membership of society, and not isolation, Stirner suggests, which is humankind's “state of nature” (271), in that it constitutes an early stage of development whose inadequacies are, in due course, outgrown.
 Elsewhere, he describes the developing relationship between the individual and society as analogous to that between a mother and her child.
 As the individual (the child) develops a mature preference for a less suffocating environment, it must throw off the claims of society (the mother) which seeks to maintain it in a subordinate position.
 In both cases, Stirner draws the lesson that the individual must move from social to egoistic relationships in order to escape subjection.

-It is also a mistake to think of Stirner as advocating a normative proposition about the value of self-interested action.
-Stirnerian egoism needs to be distinguished from the individual pursuit of narrow self-interest as it is conventionally understood.
+It would also be a mistake to think of Stirner as advocating a normative proposition about the value of self-interested action as ordinarily understood.
+Stirnerian egoism needs to be distinguished from the individual pursuit of conventional self-interest.
 In The Ego and Its Own, Stirner discusses the important example of an avaricious individual who sacrifices everything in pursuit of material riches.
 Such an individual is clearly self-interested (he acts only to enrich himself) but it is an egoism which Stirner rejects as one-sided and narrow.
 Stirner's reason for rejecting this form of egoism is instructive.
 He suggests that the avaricious man has become enslaved to a single end, and such enslavement is incompatible with egoism properly understood.

 Stirnerian egoism is perhaps best thought of, not in terms of the pursuit of self-interest, but rather as a variety of individual self-government or autonomy.
 Egoism properly understood is to be identified with what Stirner calls ‘ownness [Eigenheit]’, a type of autonomy which is incompatible with any suspension, whether voluntary or forced, of individual judgement.
 “I am my own”, Stirner writes, “only when I am master of myself, instead of being mastered … by anything else” (153).
 This Stirnerian ideal of self-mastery has external and internal dimensions, requiring both that we avoid subordinating ourselves to others and that we escape being ‘dragged along’ (56) by our own appetites.
 In short, Stirner not only rejects the legitimacy of any subordination to the will of another but also recommends that individuals cultivate an ideal of emotional detachment towards their own appetites and ideas.